-Cooking for Health Academy Program
+Cooking for Health Academy

-- Nutrition Education
+- Nutrition education

-- Culinary Skill Techniques
+- Culinary skill techniques

-Session topics include MyPlate with details about a balanced, healthy diet of fruits and vegetables, whole grains and fiber, protein sources, and healthy fats – plus tips for reducing sodium and sugar.
+Class topics include MyPlate with details about a balanced, healthy diet of fruits and vegetables, whole grains and fiber, protein sources, and healthy fats, plus tips for reducing sodium and sugar.